howl-editor/howl/site/source/doc/api/config.md

 - There exists no known variable with name `name`
 - `value` is not a valid value for the parameter
 - The scope is `''` (i.e. global) but the parameter is defined as 'local'
-- The scope is not global, but the parameter is defained as 'global'
+- The scope is not global, but the parameter is defined as 'global'

 Upon a successful change, any listeners are notified.
 To remove any previously set value, pass `nil` as `value`.
 While setting a variable using `set` is